Invisible Illness Awareness Week

-28. The nicest thing someone did for me when I wasn’t feeling well was: a lot.
+28. The most incredible thing someone did for me when I wasn’t feeling well was: a lot.
 I am surrounded by love and have an army of people who fight for me.
 I feel so sorry for people who are unsupported and alone with this already isolating disease.
 Love won’t cure me, but it has healed me.

 Invisible Illness Awareness